sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-failure-complete-tasks/index.md

 ### Give Them Space

-Respect your teacher’s need for time to process your apology without pressing for an immediate response.
+Respect your teacher's need for time to process your apology without pressing for an immediate response.

 ### Be Patient